AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 - For each set of parameters, calculate the loss of the model with those parameters.
 If the loss is less than the current `minCost`, then set `minCost` to this value and set `param` to the parameters being used.
 - Keep going until you're board or satisfied or literally no reason at all; the paper doesn't care.

 That's it.
 There are some complications which makes me not entirely sure if this is right.
-It defines the cost function (the sum of squared Ks) to be `J_a(ˆ`X`, M)`, where `ˆ`X` is our dataset and `M` is the model we're assessing.
+It defines the cost function (the sum of squared Ks) to be `J_a(ˆX, M)`, where `ˆX` is our dataset and `M` is the model we're assessing.
 However, the actual description of the algorithm tells us to use `J_a(ˆM, σ_i)`, where `σ_i` is the ith parameter in our parameter stream and `ˆM` is never defined.
-Presumedly, `ˆM` has something to do with our model, but it can't possibly be a replacement for `ˆ`X` since `ˆ`X` is just a collection of input-output pairs and our model is, obviously, not.
-Either there's an entirely separate loss function over models and parameters which is never defined, or there was a typo and the algrithm should have said `J_a(ˆ`X`, M{σ_i})`, or something like that.
+Presumedly, `ˆM` has something to do with our model, but it can't possibly be a replacement for `ˆX` since `ˆX` is just a collection of input-output pairs and our model is, obviously, not.
+Either there's an entirely separate loss function over models and parameters which is never defined, or there was a typo and the algrithm should have said `J_a(ˆX, M{σ_i})`, or something like that.
 The version I wrote seems pretty intuitive (if overly simplistic), so I'm leaning toward the latter.

 The paper states that this algorithm "can ['minimizes K(M) and minimize the cost function'] in anefficient amount of time".
 But, uhh, no it doesn't.
 It does as bad as a brute force search, because it is a brute force search.
-It goes on to say "the algorithmic parameter optimization always finds the lowest algorithmically complex parameters that fit the data ˆ`X` within the halting condition [...] algorithmic parameter optimization will naturally be a poor performer when inferring models of high algorithmic complexity."
+It goes on to say "the algorithmic parameter optimization always finds the lowest algorithmically complex parameters that fit the data `ˆX` within the halting condition [...] algorithmic parameter optimization will naturally be a poor performer when inferring models of high algorithmic complexity."
 Ya think?
 I'm not confident that this would work on anything but toy models, but, who knows, maybe I'm wrong and this actually works suprisingly well on realworld data, but I doubt it.
 The algorithm doesn't even try taking advantage of what it knows about good parameters.

 As an aside, the paper mentions that "In the context of artificial evolution and genetic algorithms, it hasbeen previously shown that, by using an algorithmic probability distribution, the exponential random search can be sped up to quadratic", giving a few citations.
 This seems more reasonable to me, as such methods aren't just brute-force searching.

 This will be a bit of a digression, but if you read this far you probably don't care about that.
 The first example it uses is a regression problem on two variables.
 It says the following on the ability to enumerate the parameter space;

-> For instance, in order to fit the output of the function f (Eq.
-2) by means of the model M, we must optimize over two continuous parameters s1 and s2.
-Therefore the space of parameters is composed of the pairs of real numbers σ_i = [σ_i1, σ_i2].
+> For instance, in order to fit the output of the function `f` (Eq.
+2) by means of the model M, we must optimize over two continuous parameters `s1` and `s2`.
+Therefore the space of parameters is composed of the pairs of real numbers `σ_i = [σ_i1, σ_i2]`.
 However,a computer cannot fully represent a real number, using instead an approximation by means of a fixed number of bits.
 Since this second space is finite, so is the parameter space and the search space which is composed of pairs of binary strings of finite size [...]

 This entire paragraph is rather head scratching.
 Computers certainly can fully represent a real number.
 We can figure out how by following the same basic procedure I used before to figure out how to encode binary strings.
 You just state a universal property of the mathematical object you want to represent and derive a type of realizers.
 This is a bit squirly with the real numbers as the exact universal properties diverge in constructive settings, Dedikind Reals and Cauchy Reals aren't isomorphic anymore, for instance.
 There are also practical questions about how to make calculating with them as easy as possible.
-That being said, the simplest universal property for any kind of real number I'm aware of is the following; the (non-negative) real numbers are the final coalgebra of the endofunctor `X` ↦ ℕ × `X`.
+That being said, the simplest universal property for any kind of real number I'm aware of is the following; the (non-negative) real numbers are the final coalgebra of the endofunctor `X ↦ ℕ × X`.
 There are a few places that say this in various guises.
 The most direct is [On coalgebra of real numbers](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=9A564F2172717230E15D3F8EC5253423?doi=10.1.1.47.5204&rep=rep1&type=pdf) which is all about this observation.
 See [this](https://ncatlab.org/nlab/show/continued+fraction#half-open) as well.
 This basically says that real numbers are an infinite stream of natural numbers.
 There are a few ways of viewing what this represents, and that will largely determine whether you see each number as represeting a non-negative real or something isomorphic, like something in `[0, 1)`.
-For the latter, we can read each natural number as describing how many 1s we encounter before encountering a 0 in the binary expansion of a number.
+For the latter, we can read each natural number as describing how many 1s we encounter before encountering a `0` in the binary expansion of a number.
 For example;
 ```
 0 = [0, 0, 0, ...]
 0.1 = [0, 0, 2, 0, 2, 0, 2, 0, 2, ...]